RicardoGeek/wp-adblock-fallback/README.md

 # wp-adblock-fallback
-detects if visitor is using adblocker or adblocker+ and displays a native CPA offer as a fallback.
+Detects visitor country, checks if there is an available offer in your database and displays the banner and link to your CPA offer.

+You manage the banners and links according to your needs.
+No more scammer ad networks :)

+# Ad Analytics

+[Comming Soon...]